-What is Assistive Technology?
+What is assistive technology?

-Assistive technology (AT) is an umbrella term which covers the systems and services related to assistive products.
+Assistive technology (AT) is an umbrella term covering the systems and services related to assistive products.
 Both people with and without disabilities use AT.
 For example, speech recognition software (like Siri or Alexa) is a form of AT.

-Types of Assistive Technology
+Types of assistive technology

-- keyboard navigation: allows users to navigate through content using only their keyboard.
+- Keyboard navigation: allows users to navigate through content using only their keyboard.
 Keyboard navigation is one of the most important aspects of web accessibility.
 It allows people with motor disabilities or who are blind to navigate content.

 Other examples of assistive technology include but are not limited to:

-- mobility aids such as wheelchairs, scooters and walkers
+- Mobility aids such as wheelchairs, scooters and walkers

-- hearing aids
+- Hearing aids

-- For more information read the W3C’s guide to how people with disabilities use the web
+- For more information read the W3C’s guide to how people with disabilities use the web (external link)

 - You can also review our guide for testing and auditing with assistive technology